mixpanel/docs/pages/docs/session-replay/session-replay-web.md

 Session Replay can be accessed in three places:

-1. From User Profile page
+1. From User Profile pages
 2. From Mixpanel reports
-3. On the Home page for your project
+3. On the Home page of your project

 ### From User Profile page